The Coptic Museum

 4. A cloth showing the Virgin and Jesus from the 7th Century.

 5. A textile of a cross found in Kellia.

 6. Christian decorations from Michael monastery in Maser el Qadeema from the 17th Century.

 7. Fragment of a curtain or a tunic with tapestry decorations from the 6th or 7th Century.

 2. Icon of the crowned Virgin holding the Infant Jesus They are between two Saints having halos around their heads.
-The Virgin's crown is carried by two angles, and the Holy Spirit is descending from heaven in the form of a dove.
+Two angles carry the Virgin's crown, and the Holy Spirit is descending from heaven as a dove.

 3. Icon representing St. Nicolas from the 19th Century.

 4. Icon representing St. Menas on horseback, holding the bridle with his left hand and piercing a dragon with a long spear with a cross fixed at the top.
-His crowned head is surrounded by a halo.
+A halo surrounds his crowned head.

 5. Icon representing St. Victor, the martyr wearing a crown and riding on horseback.
 He holds a cross with his right hand and the bridle with his left.
 Under the horse is a dragon representing the devil.